What is Conservative Treatment for IVDD and What is the Chance My Dachshund Will Recover?

 So, if your question is whether a dog can recover from an IVDD-related injury without surgery, the answer is absolutely if caught early and the injury is only at grade 1 or 2.

-What Does Conservative Treatment Cost?
+How Much Does Conservative Treatment Cost?

 When I see discussions around cost and IVDD injury treatment, it always revolves around the surgery cost, which is shockingly high (around $10,000).

-However, I think it’s important that people be made aware conservative treatment is not free, and not necessarily cheap.
+However, I think it’s important that people be made aware that conservative treatment is not free, and not necessarily cheap.

 In a nutshell, depending on all of the methods employed, and the duration of the conservative treatment period, the cost can easily reach $5,000, which is half the cost of back surgery.